WeirauchLab/RELI/README.md

 To assess the significance of such disease loci and TF interaction, repeated permutation/simulation procedure is used in RELI with disease-specific genomic coordinates of plausibly causal genetic variants.
-A null distribution of such interactions is then estimated from these procedures and is used to rank TF.
+A null distribution of such interactions is then estimated from these procedures and is used to rank candidate TFs.

-Minor allele frequency (MAF) matching along with superimposed linkage disequilibrium (LD) block structure are used in RELI analysis to improve the quality of its findings.
+Ancestry specific, minor allele frequency (MAF) matching, and along with superimposed linkage disequilibrium (LD) block structure are used in RELI analysis to improve the quality of its findings.